Hemakuma/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 4. Name it `Get-Interface-Status`
 5. Select `NXOS-API` collection.
 6. Change the request to be of `GET` type
-4. Change the url will be `http://switch-ip/api/mo/sys/intf/phys-[eth1/1].json`
+7. Change the url will be `http://switch-ip/api/mo/sys/intf/phys-[eth1/1].json`
+8. Click on `Save` to save the changes.
-7. Click on `Send`   Send button.
+9. Click on `Send`   Send button.
-7. Take note of the adminSt, accessVlan and descr from the Response window.
+10. Take note of the adminSt, accessVlan and descr from the Response window.
 We are going to modify these attributes of this object in the next exercise.

     ![postman](/images/postman-3.png)